 "We never fly aircraft without the full complement of cockpit or cabin crew.
 The distance between Kariba and Hwange is so short that our pilots fly manually; rarely would they fly on auto pilot for that distance."
 Mwenga complained that the article, which has been circulated widely through the internet in the last two months, had caused untold harm to the airline.

-As for how old the legend of the locked out pilot is, one of the oldest sightings was contributed by an American Airlines pilot who remembered hearing it in 1978.
-Another reader, the former editor of a flying magazine, recalls hearing the story in 1968 when it was told of a hapless pilot of a
+As for how old the legend of the locked-out pilot is, one of our oldest versions was contributed by an American Airlines pilot who remembered hearing it in 1978.
+Another reader, the former editor of a flying magazine, recalled hearing the story in 1968 when it was told of a hapless pilot of a